Carinawei97/MAGIC-screen-to-cyst-nematodes/Nematode traits analysis/README.md

 Please through Releases to get the model for nematode detection

 # 5) Get the test image
-Through the Test folder to get the test image
+Through the 'Test' folder to get the test image
 ```

 Open and run **`/BoxInst/AdelaiDet-master/predict.ipynb`** in the browser: